-Through a set of daily messages, people receive advice and encouragement helpful in developing healthy personal coping skills and resiliency.
+Through a set of daily text messages, people receive advice and encouragement that's helpful in developing healthy personal coping skills and resiliency.
 Community members simply subscribe to receive ongoing supportive content.
-There is no cost.
+There is no cost for this service.

 Alberta 211 (Community & Social Services Help Line)

 This is a free non-emergency helpline that connects you to community and social services in your area.
 They're available 24 hours a day, 365 days a year.
 The service can be accessed in more than 150 languages.
 You can call 2-1-1 or visit the website (ab.211.ca) for a growing list of community resources related to the current COVID-19 situation in Calgary.
 View the resource list.

 Free courses for adults with ongoing COVID-19 symptoms

 Alberta Health Services offers free online courses on breathing, eating, sleeping, stress, and activity for adults living in Alberta who continue to experience symptoms of COVID-19 after diagnosis.